Why Infertility Is So Hard Emotionally

 Many people navigating infertility are functioning well on the outside.
 Working.
 Showing up, making plans, taking vacations.
 Celebrating holidays and going to weddings.
 Life may even look great.

 Underneath, they’re carrying far more stress, uncertainty, and emotional weight than they expected — for much longer than they expected.
+It starts to feel like you have no control over your own life.

-We know - like you, we have lived experience with infertility.
+Like you, we have lived experience with infertility.
 And as leaders in peer infertility support groups, we’ve spent years listening closely to other people dealing with it.
 We know what kind of emotional support helps when the emotional toll of infertility starts to underpin everything in your life.

 Cove Collective is an always-on, text-based infertility support group—designed as a peer-led community.
 We built Cove because we needed something like it ourselves.
 And because we believe people navigating infertility deserve support that recognizes the reality of what they’re carrying.